 - Patients with benign asbestos-related diseases

-The study had a sample size of 330 participants.
+The completed study had a sample size of 330 participants.
 Dr. Harbut’s study, with a goal of 300 participants, may help validate these previous findings.

 Multiple systematic reviews of breath analysis studies completed in the past two decades have found breath testing is a promising early detection tool.
 However, there are some gaps in the research completed thus far.
 Many researchers express concern over the small study sizes.
 A small sample size makes it difficult to draw definitive conclusions on the diagnostic efficacy.